CharlesChiuGit/Logseq-Git-Sync-101/README.md

 #### What is Rejected push?

 Rejected push happens when you make changes to the older version of your repo.
-You are not up-to-date.
+Your local repo are not up-to-date.

 #### What is Git Conflict?

-Git Conflict happens when you have two commits modifying same line of the files.
+Git conflict happens when you have two commits modifying same line of the files.

 #### Why do I need to know how to solve rejected push & Git conflict?